f5devcentral/f5-agility-labs-adc/docs/class4/module1/lab10.rst

 #.
 In the Packet Range select Displayed and All Packets, give the file a name and click on Save.

 #.
-Now load the JSON file onto a linux system (your BIG-IP would work) and run the following command:
+Now WINSCP the JSON file onto your BIG-IP and run the following command, replace <json file> with the name of the file you exported from Wireshark:

    .. code-block:: bash
       :linenos: